pinecoders/pinecoders.github.io/techniques/dsp/README.md

 The simplest way to implement a gaussian filter is based on multiple applications of a simple moving average, the resulting impulse response would approximate a gaussian function, however this approach can be extremely inefficient.
 Another way is by using the function `alma(series, length, offset, sigma)` with `offset = 0.5`, however the filter impulse response is nonsymmetric when using an even filter length.

-A gaussian filter with symmetrical impulse response can be computed in Pinescript as follows:
+A gaussian filter with symmetrical impulse response can be computed in Pine Script as follows:

 ```
 length = input(100),src = input(close),width = input(2)